joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/movie-clip-example-runtime-assets-explorer.md

-which gets the classpath of whichever asset is currently selected in the ComboBox (`assetNameCbo.selectedItem.data`), and uses the `getDefinitionByName()` function (from the flash.utils package) to obtain an actual reference to the asset’s class in order to create a new instance of that asset.
+which gets the classpath of whichever asset is currently selected in the ComboBox (`assetNameCbo.selectedItem.data`), and uses the `getDefinitionByName()` function (from the flash.utils package) to obtain an actual reference to the asset's class in order to create a new instance of that asset.

 </div>